 Real Estate Closing FAQs

-- What are the attorney fees for a closing?
+What are the attorney fees for a closing?

-- Our standard fee for a residential purchase is a $775 flat fee.
+Our standard fee for a residential purchase is a $775 flat fee.
 This includes the title search, working with your lender to prepare the loan package and settlement statement, explaining the loan documents at the closing, holding the funds in our trust account, recording the deed and deed of trust, and disbursing funds.
-We offer mobile closings at the location of your choice for no extra charge in Chapel Hill, Durham, and Raleigh.
-Additional fees may be required if non-standard documents are needed, such as a power of attorney, but we generally keep it close to our flat fee.
-Please contact us at 919-903-8645 or email us firstname.lastname@example.org to schedule a closing.
+We offer mobile closings at the location of your choice – extra fees may apply depending on location.

-- Can buyers bring a personal check for their funds due at closing?
+Can buyers bring a personal check for their funds due at closing?

-- Unfortunately not.
-Funds must be “certified”, meaning they must either be wired to our trust account or you must bring a certified check from your bank made out to “Tripoint Law Trust Account.”
+Unfortunately not.
+Funds must be “certified”, meaning they must either be wired to our trust account or you must bring a certified (or “cashier’s”) check from your bank made out to “Tripoint Law Trust Account.”
 Your lender will provide the exact figure needed.
-If do not have the exact figure before needing to obtain the check from your bank, your lender can provide and estimate and any excess funds will be reimbursed to you via check from our trust account once the deed is recorded and disbursement is authorized.
+If do not have the exact figure before needing to obtain the check from your bank, your lender can provide an estimate and any excess funds will be reimbursed to you via check from our trust account once the deed is recorded and disbursement is authorized.

-- What is title insurance and why do I need it?
+What is title insurance and why do I need it?

-- How much does title insurance cost?
+How much does title insurance cost?